Understanding recording consent

 Consent with telephony calls

 When making calls with integrated telephony systems, you must verbally inform your customers that the call is being recorded.
-When calling with the Gong mobile app, see Enable your team to use the Gong dialer from mobile and Gong Connect: data protection & privacy.
+For details on calls using the Gong mobile app, see Enable your team to use the Gong dialer from mobile and Gong Connect: data protection & privacy.

 As your consent requirements often vary between different regions and teams, it may be necessary to have different consent settings for different teams.